 Completing the Mitchell Scholarship Application

 The applicant is solely responsible for ensuring all necessary materials are received and for submitting his or her application on time, including the receipt of recommendations.
-For full-time undergraduate students, your campus deadline for an institutional endorsement will be earlier than the Mitchell Scholarship application deadline, and in some cases, may be much earlier.
+For all undergraduate students, your campus deadline for an institutional endorsement will be earlier than the Mitchell Scholarship application deadline, and in some cases, may be much earlier.
 Please seek out the campus fellowship advisor for these details before starting the application process.
-Graduate students, part-time students, and non-students do not submit insitutional endorsements.
+Graduate students and non-students do not submit insitutional endorsements.

 One warning: Once an applicant submits the application to the Mitchell Scholarship Program, it cannot be unsubmitted.
 If a campus official requests that an application be submitted for review, the applicant SHOULD NOT use the submit button on our application to submit to the campus official.
 A fellowship advisor can review the materials online if he/she is designated as the applicant's fellowship advisor in the application.

 Also, applicants should consider printing a copy of their application before submitting the application to the Mitchell Scholarship Program.
 Once the application is submitted to us, the fellowship advisors will no longer have read-only access.

 Once your application has been received and certified as complete after the initial deadline, you will receive information about the required video interview.
 You will have approximately 48 hours to submit the video interview.
 The video portion of the application must be complete and submitted by 5:00 pm Eastern Time on October 4, 2015.

 The video interview is simply another way for us to get to know candidates better.
 Mitchell Scholars will represent their schools, their country, and our organization when in Ireland and Northern Ireland.
 We want to see how well candidates express themselves in a spontaneous manner.
 There are no right or wrong answers.
 We expect that candidates will respect the integrity of this process by not sharing the questions with others.